01-edu/ai-starter/content/listed/README.md

 ### Understanding Arrays

 Arrays are special types of objects in JavaScript used to store lists of items.
-Unlike objects, arrays don't have keys for each element—just a list of values.
+Unlike objects, arrays don't have keys for each element, just a list of values.

 **Example of an Array**